T0shiro/segment_collision/README.md

 1. ``./gradlew clean build``

+1. Point your browser to the ``./test/index.html`` file
+> Do you see a QUnit runner with all tests passed?

 1. Point your browser to the ``./web/index.html`` file

-Do you see a sign in form?
+> Do you see a sign in form?

 Congratulations!
 You're all set.

 Have fun :-)